 Best of all, it’s free, though you can unlock some extra features with the $4 Prime version.

 Download: Nova Launcher (Free | $4.99 for Prime)

 While it lacks in customization, it’s fast as can be and straight from Google.
 Scroll all the way to the left to access Google Now, so the search giant’s personal assistant is always at your fingertips.

 If you aren’t looking for frills and just want a simple launcher that’s nicer-looking than your stock launcher, go for the Google Now Launcher.

 There’s a good chance this app came pre-loaded on your Android device, but it’s well worth downloading even if it didn’t.
 At it’s most basic, it’s just an attractive gallery app, but it actually offers so much more.

 Google offers free unlimited storage of photos under 16MP — which is amazing.
 Just setup automatic backup and never worry about losing photos again!

-Download: Google Photos (Free) on the Play Store
+Download: Google Photos (Free)

 If you’re not a fan of Google’s offering, go for Piktures.
 It’s an intuitive gallery app that makes viewing all your pictures a breeze.